An official website of the State of Georgia.

 This 2 ½ day workshop provides an overview of deeds and plats, legal descriptions, and skills needed to accurately identify the interest in property being appraised.

 This 2 ½ day workshop involves an in-depth discussion of the laws, regulations and applicable court cases dealing with the granting of property tax exemptions for real and personal property, including the Freeport exemption for inventory.

 Prerequisites: Course I

-Georgia Assessment Administration is a five day public relations course for assessors and staff appraisers which deal with the assessor relationship with the appraisal staff, board of equalization, taxpayers, and county commissioners.
+Georgia Assessor Administration is a five day public relations course for assessors and staff appraisers which deal with the assessor relationship with the appraisal staff, board of equalization, taxpayers, and county commissioners.

 This 4-hour workshop provides continuing education credit for Hearing Officers to maintain eligibility for hearing ad valorem tax appeals.

 The Review of Income is a two and a half-day course that provides a review of methods for valuing income-producing properties.
 The course includes instruction in phases of income property valuation, from income and expense statement analysis to basic methods of capitalization and application.